Trainee Positions At Eastern Health (Box Hill)

 Box Hill is the primary stroke centre for Eastern Health.
 Given the large geographic drainage there is an extensive exposure to General Neurology.
 Box Hill Hospital is the only hospital in the Eastern Health service undertaking stroke thrombolysis.
 Box Hill hospital has been reported and cited as a centre of excellence for acute stroke thrombolysis.

-The MS unit in Eastern Health (under the direction of Prof Helmut Butzkueven) is one of the largest in Australia.
+The MS unit in Eastern Health (under the direction of Dr Katherine Buzzard) is one of the largest in Australia.
 The ageing demographic of Eastern Health also delivers significant access to patients with dementia, Parkinson's, and other neuro-degenerative diseases.
 Epilepsy services include prolonged video EEG monitoring.

-Diagnostic noninvasive neuroimaging (multimodal CT, MRI) service is available 24 hours.
+Diagnostic non-invasive neuroimaging (multimodal CT, MRI) service is available 24 hours.
 Limited neuro-interventional services is available on site.
-Complex neurointerventional services is undertaken in collaboration with Royal Melbourne Hospital.
+Complex neurointerventional services is undertaken in collaboration with Royal Melbourne and Austin Hospital.

 Eastern Melbourne Neurosciences provides neurological services to Eastern Health hospitals.